mathgladiator/roslin/README.md

 ## Forest

 Roslin uses an [l-system](https://en.wikipedia.org/wiki/L-system) inspired approach where you have a forest of cards.
 Cards are simply functions that turn JSON into a scalable image.
 The root field "forest" is an object mapping names (i.e. card ids) to cards.
 A card is an object with parameters and instructions on how to pull data from JSON, draw it, and map any feedback.

 First, a card has a "x" and "y" tracking lines which are in pixel units; tracking lines will be explained in [the below section in layout](#layout-engine), but both x and y are arrays where the final element is width and height, respectively.
 The below example has dimensions of 400 pixels by 300 pixels.

 Second, the card also has a field called "items" which is a array of items.
-An item is an object which is a dynamically typed object that is determined on the fly.

-An item fundamentally uses ideas inspired from [entity component systems](https://en.wikipedia.org/wiki/Entity_component_system) where there are no direct types of items.
+An item is an object which is a dynamically typed object that is determined on the fly; items are fundamentally uses ideas inspired from [entity component systems](https://en.wikipedia.org/wiki/Entity_component_system) where there are no direct types of items.
 Instead, the behavior is the composition of fields within an item.

-For example, an item may have a field called 'shape' will which indicate the item will render a shape.
-The 'shape' object has at least three parameters: "shape", "stroke", "fill" which sit inside the object.
-More details can be found in the later sections, but we will set "shape" to "box" to render a box with stroke set to "#000" and fill set to "#fff".
-This will render a white box with a black border.
+For example, an item may have a field called 'box' will which indicate the item will render a box.
+The 'box' object has at least two parameters: "stroke", "fill" which sit inside the object.
+More details can be found in the later sections, but we draw a white box with black border by setting the 'stroke' to "#000" and 'fill' to "#fff".

 An item may also have a field called 'matrix' which will define how to position and size the box.
 The defaults of this will be outlined in the [layout engine](#layout-engine) section.

 We give this card the name "simple-white-box", and then use the top-level field "default" to set this card as the root card.